-- apply to increase your basic death and TPD cover to 20%; - apply for additional voluntary death and TPD cover; - decrease your cover; - cancel your TPD cover so you have death cover only; or - cancel your death and TPD cover.
+- request to increase your amount of cover;

+- decrease your cover;

+- cancel your TPD cover so you have death cover only; or

+- cancel your death and TPD cover.

 You can have different levels of death and TPD cover, but you can't have more TPD cover than death cover.